-For Sponsor-validated certificates, the CA MAY use a subject:pseudonym attribute in the Certificate if approved by an Enterprise RA and the associated Subject has been verified according to Section 3.2.4.
+For Sponsor-validated certificates, the CA MAY use a subject:pseudonym attribute in the Certificate if the associated Subject has been verified according to Section 3.2.4.
 If present, the subject:pseudonym attribute SHALL be: 1. either a unique identifier selected by the CA for the Subject of the Certificate; or 2. an identifier selected by the Enterprise RA which uniquely identifies the Subject of the Certificate within the Organization included in the subject:organizationName attribute.